 Working with the National Register of Historic Places workshop, Oklahoma History Center

-The Oklahoma Historical Society State Historic Preservation Office May workshop series will be held May 9–11, 2018, in the Musser Learning Lab at the Oklahoma History Center.
-The Musser Learning Lab is located on the first floor, inside the Research Center.
+The Oklahoma Historical Society State Historic Preservation Office December workshop series will be December 5–7, 2018, at the Oklahoma History Center.
+The workshops will be held in the Clark and Kay Musser Learning Lab, located inside the Research Center.

 Design professionals who attend the workshops will qualify for HSW hours needed to fulfill requirements of the State of Oklahoma’s Board of Governors of Licensed Architects, Landscape Architects, and Interior Designers.
 A certificate of attendance will be emailed to participants after the workshops.
 Self-report your attendance to the board.